arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 * Check the position of the BOOT DIP switch of the Portenta Max Carrier.
 If the Portenta X8 gets into bootloader mode immediately after powering-on, including when connected via USB-C, change the position of the BOOT DIP switch to OFF.
 This case applies to the Arduino layer.
 * If you encounter an issue regarding terminal input inconvenience, please enter `export TERM=xterm` as the command in the terminal to get readable inputs.
 * In case internal WiFi connection cannot be established through the command input due to "unavailable" SSID, although it is in range.
 Please try using different SSID if available or hotspot from a different device to host network connectivity.
+* If you encounter docker image conflict when runnning after build, please make sure you have used name tag that matches the one from the `docker-compose.yml` file.